MoeinT/AZ-104/README.md

 ### Azure DNS Zone
 An Azure DNS zone hosts the DNS records for a domain.
 To begin hosting your domain in Azure DNS, you need to create a DNS zone for your domain name.
 Each DNS record for your domain is then created inside your DNS zone.

+## Virtual Network Peering
+Vnet peering allows communications between Vnets in the same (regional Vnet peering) or different (global Vnet peering) regions.
+It allows communications between resources in the peered networks.

+One common scnerario is to cofigure an Azure VPN Gateway in a peered network and use that network as a central hub for other peered Vnets.
+This architecture allows peered Vnets to share reqources within the central hub.
+For example, we can configure an Azure VPN Gateway within the central hub as a transit point.
+With this central Vnet we won't have to deploy that VNP Gateway in every single peered network.

+### Extend peering
+There are three methods in extending Vnet peerring:
+- **UDRs -** By configuring user-defined routes, you can specify how traffic should flow between VNets or between subnets within the same VNet.
+This can include directing traffic through specific gateways or services to reach its destination.
+In the context of extending peering capabilities, UDRs can be used to direct traffic between VNets that are not directly peered.

+- **Hub and Spoke Networks -** The hub and spoke architecture is a network topology where multiple smaller networks (spokes) are connected to a central, larger network (hub).
+In the context of Azure VNets, this architecture typically involves one central VNet (the hub) connected to multiple VNets (the spokes).
+By setting up a hub VNet and establishing peering connections between the hub VNet and each spoke VNet (A, B, and C), you create a centralized point for communication between all VNets involved.
+This allows communication between any spoke VNet and the hub VNet.
+However, direct communication between spoke VNets (e.g., A to C) typically requires traffic to route through the hub VNet.

+- **Service chaining -** Service chaining involves the sequential forwarding of network traffic through a series of network services or appliances.
+In Azure, this might involve routing traffic through various Azure services, such as firewalls, load balancers, or other network appliances.
+By configuring service chaining, you can define a path for network traffic to follow as it moves between different VNets or resources within the same VNet.
+This allows you to apply specific network services or policies to the traffic as it traverses the network.

 # Deploy and manage Azure Compute Resources
 There are a variety of Azure Compote Resources available in Azure.
 We'll go through all of them one by one.
 We'll also provide Terraform configurations to deploy that resource into Azure.